Silent Rage: Production

 Michael Miller had directed two features, the last of which was Jackson County Jail.
 He was offered the film by executive producer Paul Lewis, although he says Tony Unger "was really the mover and shaker who was essential to the whole thing."
 He says "The reason Chuck Norris wanted to do the picture – and I think it was the reason we all wanted to do the picture – is because it was a major studio picture."

 Miller said the film was written with Chuck Norris in mind.
 "You don't hire Chuck Norris not to do karate.
 It wasn't like it was an old John Wayne script that they ended up giving to Chuck.
 He does his thing.
 I think the idea was to try and broaden the audience in that it wasn't a karate movie.
 In my mind, it was a Frankenstein movie.
 It was like Frankenstein meets Chuck."

 Miller said the film was not inspired by slasher movies.
 "I'm not a fan of those.
 When I read it, I thought that it was Frankenstein.
 That's what I was heading towards.
 We'll have the mad scientists bringing this guy back to life.
 Chuck will have to try to apprehend him."

 Miller said Brian Libby was a stunt man who was a friend of Aaron Norris.
 "He reminded me of Lee Marvin.
 He came in and I thought, Okay, this guy can play Frankenstein's creature.
 He was a real cooperative kind of guy.
 He never balked about anything.
 I put him in a silver suit, and put him through a lot.
 A lot of other actors would have thought that was beneath them, but he wasn't like that."

 Miller said Stephen Furst's character was like Andy Devine.
 The story that Furst's character tells Norris about the dog came from Furst.

 Filming began on July 30, 1981, in Dallas.
 It took 30 days.
 Director Michael Miller called the film "kung fu meets Frankenstein".

 Miller says Norris was most comfortable fighting.
 The actor improvised a love scene with Toni Kalem, "and that was a big deal for him", said Miller.
 "I said, 'Just talk and have fun', I told him.
 He did, and it's a nice little scene."

 Release

-Home media

 The film was released on DVD by Sony Pictures Home Entertainment in 2001.

-Streaming

 RiffTrax released Silent Rage on demand on September 6, 2013.